 In the contract manufacturing industry:

-- Tangible resources – things like access to materials, machinery, processes, location, land and capital.
+- Tangible resources are things like access to advanced machinery, manufacturing processes, strategic location, capital, and skilled personnel.

-- Intangible resources – things like expertise, knowledge, intellectual property, brand image and reputation.
+- Intangible resources encompass expertise, knowledge, intellectual property, brand image, and reputation within the manufacturing industry.

 Capabilities from resources